What Broadband Speed Do You Actually Need?

 Is Gigabit (1000 Mbps) Worth It?

-Gigabit (1,000 Mbps) broadband is the fastest available.
-But do you *need* it?
-For most people, honestly... no. A 100 Mbps connection is more than enough.
-However, gigabit is great if you:
+Gigabit internet is the fastest consumer speed widely available.
+But is it necessary?
+Honestly... for most people, no. A solid 100 Mbps connection is more than enough for streaming and browsing.

 Frequently Asked Questions